Everyplay/everyplay-android-sdk/README.md

 Looking for iOS version?
 See https://github.com/everyplay/everyplay-ios-sdk

-Everyplay SDK is licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html)
+Everyplay SDK is licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html) with restrictions.
+Please see Everyplay Terms of Service at https://everyplay.com/developer-terms-of-service for more information.

 For now, each SDK release has an expiration date.
 After expiring, there's a warning dialog on launch that recommends to upgrade the SDK.
 Apps downloaded from the Google Play Store or similar distribution